Tr-DESE107/MinecraftVsZombies2_EXPAND/Readme.md

 - No carts.
 - More enemies will be spawned.
 - Clearing a level that has already been cleared gives a diamond, if it has not been cleared 5 rubies will be given instead.

+**Contraptions**

+- The explosion damage of Gunpowder Barrel and Gunpowder is 3000.

 **Enemies**